LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 You are expected to also download all 19 binaries in the zip folder for this plugin to work.

-This plugin will work alongside a special legacy version of GEGL Effects as seen here, but it will **NOT** co-exist with normal continual edition

 ![image preview](coexisting_plugins.jpg  )